 “Go for it.”

-Chase’s eyes bored into the back of Dan’s head as he went out on the floor to wipe down the empty tables, his proximity alone fanning a slow-simmering burn of anger deep inside Dan.
+Chase’s stare bored into the back of Dan’s head as he went out on the floor to wipe down the empty tables.
+His proximity fanned a slow-simmering burn of anger deep inside Dan.
 It seared his throat and cooked his blood, bringing it closer and closer to flash point with every beat of his heart.
 He wished like hell he could use his fists to relieve some of the pressure, but he wasn’t about to give Chase that satisfaction.

 “Saw your truck at my house again last night,” Chase said when Dan returned to the bar.
 “Baking more cookies?”

 Dan didn’t give him the courtesy of a response.
 He kept his face blank, revealing nothing, letting the doubt sit and fester in the back of Chase’s mind.
 It was childish and petty, but he didn’t care.

 “How long you planning on playing house with my wife?”

 “She’s not your wife.”